+The library subscribes to over 300 databases and electronic resources.
+The list below is only the tip of the iceberg!
 To see more database options, go to the A-Z Databases page and browse by Subject.

 The library does not subscribe to every journal published.
 If you don't see a Full Text link below the article citation, look for a button labeled "Get it!"
 This application will check for access to the full text of the article within the library's subscriptions.

 If a message is displayed indicating that we don't have access, choose the Campbell Library Interlibrary Loan Request link to order the article through our Illiad online system.

 Journals publish papers in specific, often very specialized, academic fields.
 Articles go through a review and acceptance process before being published.

 If you are looking for a specific journal in your field and want to determine if the library subscribes to it, use our E-Journal Finder.

 Enter the name of the journal in the search box.
 If the library has a subscription, the results list will show which library databases offer access to the journal and for what years.

 If you have a complete citation (author, article title, journal, volume, issue, date), you can use our Citation Linker form to link directly to the article.